Todd 'Parney' Parnell stepping away from day-to-day role with Flying Squirrels

 He's not taking another job, Parnell said.

-Parnell’s enthusiasm and commitment to the Flying Squirrels developing into a 12-month-a-year contributor to the community distinguishes him from other heads of minor league operations, in any sport.
+Parnell’s enthusiasm and commitment to the Flying Squirrels developing into 12-months-a-year contributors to the community distinguishes him from other heads of minor league operations, in any sport.

-"He's been on this grind for decades," said DiBella.
+"He's been on this grind for decades," DiBella said.
 "I'll be honest.
 I've wanted him to reduce the load on himself for a long time ...
-He's still going to be part of the family and you're still going to see Parney, but not every day.
+He's still going to be part of the family, and you're still going to see Parney, but not every day.

 "It's been 30 years of around-the-clock for half the year, and it's not like he doesn't work the rest of the time.
 He's the first guy up in the morning.
 He's the last guy there at night.
 You can't live like that forever, right?
 I'm happy for him.
 I know he needed to do this."